Bummer, I know.

-Therefore the only way to change our arguments, making them stronger and so valid that not too many people can oppose to them, no matter how new to them they might be, is to change ourself.
+Therefore the only way to change our arguments, making them stronger and so valid that not too many people can oppose them, no matter how new to them they might be, is to change ourselves.

-Our self improvement, self cultivation, changes the way we think, changes who we are.
+Our self-improvement, and self-cultivation, change the way we think, and change who we are.

 There is no reason to communicate what you have to say, with any form of art, if you have nothing to say.